codingbychanche/FileDialogTool/Readme.md

 File Dialog Tool
 ================
-File Dialog Tool is an activity which allows browsing the file system of your device and pick file paths for loading or saving data.
+<i>File Dialog Tool</i> is an activity which allows to browse through the file system of your
+device and pick file paths for loading or saving data.

 An example of how to use this library in your own project can be found here: [Example app mainActivity](app/src/main/java/berthold/filedialog)